 GHB: The Party Drug

-People claim that GHB, in small doses, has the effects of a stimulant.
-The drug, however, is actually a central nervous system (CNS) depressant.
+While some claim in small doses it has the effects of a Stimulant, the drug is actually a Central Nervous System (CNS) Depressant.
 Users claim that it gives them the relaxing effects of alcohol without the loss in coordination, slurred speech, or hangover.
 However, in high enough doses, it can cause someone to fall unconscious.
 Its effects are amplified when mixed with alcohol and can make a user fall unconscious within minutes.
-Along with Rohypnol, this is what caused it to become popular as a “date-rape” drug.
+Along with Rohypnol, this is what caused it to become a drug used to commit sexual assault.

-Today, despite being a Schedule I substance since 2001, GHB is coming back among fitness enthusiasts who claim that the drug produces human growth hormone, (HGH).
-Also, as a depressant, it is being used to provide sounder sleep.
+Today, despite being a Schedule I substance since 2001, the drug is coming back among fitness enthusiasts who claim that it produces human growth hormone (HGH).
+Also, as a Depressant, it is being used to provide sounder sleep.

 Effects Of GHB